teachop/xcore_infrared/README.md

 ###Decoding
 Pulse widths from the sensor are accepted within a tolerance of + / - 20% to accomodate the expected variations.
 Timings are mapped within that range into preamble (9000uS high), space (4500 low), zero (562.5 low), one (1687.5 low), or repeat (2250 low) pulses.

 A [timer resource](https://www.xmos.com/node/17091?page=3) is used to rescue the situation and clean up things when broken IR codes are partially received.
-It implements a timeout that resets code reception on idle line from the sensor greater than 120 milliseconds - no valid data stream should have a gap larger than that (115 milliseconds max at 20% slow between repeat codes).
+It implements a timeout that resets code reception on idle line from the sensor greater than 120 milliseconds - no valid data stream will have a gap larger than that (115 milliseconds is the maximum valid idle time, using 20% slow timing for the gap between repeat codes).

 Four bytes are received:  address-low | address-high | command | command-inverted.

 Note that the NEC protocol used in this remote is an extended version with 16 bit address = 0xbf00.
 The address is passed on to the application by the driver no matter the value.

-The extended version includes an inverted code validity check code.
+The NEC protocol includes an inverted code byte for validity checking.
 This check is done in the driver and input is discarded silently if this fails.

 The button mapping specific to this model remote is given in the infrared.h header as an enum.
 Mappings would need revised for a different remote model.